 - (A) Invitation for bids.
 An invitation for bids shall be issued and shall include specifications, and all material contractual terms and conditions applicable to the procurement. - (B) Public notice.
-Public notice of the invitation for bids shall be given, and it shall set a date for the opening of bids that is at least 10 days after the notice is made public. not less than ten calendar days prior to the date set forth therein for the opening of bids.
-This The notice shall include publication in a newspaper of general circulation within the county or internet posting on the county website.
+Public notice of the invitation for bids shall be given, and the notice shall set a date for the opening of bids that is at least 10 days after the notice is made public.
+The notice shall include publication in a newspaper of general circulation within the county and internet posting on the county website.
 The public notice shall state the place, date, and time of bid opening and specifications for the invitation to bid or request for proposal. - (C) Standard clauses and their modification.
 The Purchasing Agent, after consultation with the State's Attorney, may establish standard contract clauses for use in county contracts. - (D) Bid security and performance and payment bonds on goods or service contracts. - (1) Bid and performance bonds or other security shall be requested for public contracts when provided by statute.
 Bid and performance bonds or other security for supply and service contracts may be requested as the Purchasing Agent deems advisable to protect the county's interests.
 Any such bonding requirements for supply and service contracts shall be set forth in the invitation to bid or request for proposal as established by the Purchasing Agent. - (2) Acceptable forms of security which may be submitted are: an executed surety bond issued by a company or companies qualified to do business in the State of Illinois with an A.M.
 Best Rating of at least A-; cash, certified check or cashier's check made payable to Lake County; an irrevocable letter of credit; or any other form of deposit issued by a financial institution and acceptable to the county.
 Personal or company checks are not acceptable.